LLM Memory Calculator

 INT8 (8-bit Integer)

-Quantized precision offering 75% memory reduction with minimal quality degradation
+Quantized precision using post-training quantization offering 75% memory reduction with minimal quality degradation

 Memory per Param: 1 byte